celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 #### Version certificates spawning

-When a enters the [NearlyElectedValidator] set, it should update its [eNodeURL] version, gossip a new [versionCertificatesMsg] with its new certificate.
+When a [Validator] enters the [NearlyElectedValidator] set, it should update its [eNodeURL] version, gossip a new [versionCertificatesMsg] with its new certificate.
 After that, it should be renewed and regossipped every 5 minutes, until its removed from the [NearlyElectedValidator] set.

 ## Change Log